davidsyntex/Storm-of-Istra/Storm of Istra - Core Rules.md

 Unlocks Sorcerer, Wizard, Priest and Bard talents.

+Unlocks Spellcasting.

+Before each game you may select a number of spells equal to your level.

 ### Expert

 With cloak and poison dagger, or a well-placed arrow the expert exceeds in killing targets fast and mercilessly.